pydata/xarray/doc/plotting.rst

 and easy by using metadata from :py:class:`xray.DataArray` objects to add informative labels.
 To plot :py:class:`xray.Dataset` objects simply access the relevant DataArrays, ie ``dset['var1']``.
+Here we focus mostly on arrays 2d or larger.
+If your data fits nicely into a pandas DataFrame then you're better off using one of the more developed tools there.

 Xray plotting functionality is a thin wrapper around the popular `matplotlib <http://matplotlib.org/>`_ library.